olatov/fpc-webapi-sample/README.md

 ## Steps to run

-1. Build an run using docker compose:
+1. Build and run using docker compose:

 	`$ docker compose up -d`